What we did on our trip to Lisbon, Portugal

 The old cobblestone streets of Lisbon are loaded with unique and colourful architecture that dates back centuries.
 We had a tourist map that highlighted the popular attractions in Lisbon but it didn’t matter.
 Every corner revealed a new architectural treasure.
 We couldn’t get enough.

-Above – the bustling Rua Augusta and its magnificent triumphal arch in the distance.
+The bustling Rua Augusta and its magnificent triumphal arch in the distance.

 The sidewalks and pedestrian streets in Lisbon are extraordinary.
 In the above photo, the intricate wave pattern in the pavement gives an optical illusion.
 We felt like the waves were moving as we walked around this fountain in Rossio Square.
 It was actually a little dizzying.